silkjs/tedis/README.md

 ## Introduction

-### what is tedis
+### What is tedis

-`Tedis` write with typescript, it's the client of redis for nodejs, support asycn with ts and commonjs
+Tedis write with typescript, it's the client of redis for nodejs, support asycn with ts and commonjs

 ### Installation